-Once you have completed the initial selection process and chosen a potential new employee, there are some checks that you may want to make - or may be required to make - before making an unconditional job offer.
+Once you have completed the initial selection process and chosen a potential new employee, there are some checks that you may want to carry out - or may be required to carry out - before making an unconditional job offer.

 If someone hasn't got the qualification(s) they claim and their work subsequently damages a client, issues of negligence in law can arise.
 Certain professions, such as in law, medicine or accountancy, require specific qualifications to practice.
 For example, a nurse in a care home would need to be suitably qualified.

 For other roles - such as those involving work with vulnerable individuals or jobs within the security industry - you may be required by law to obtain an AccessNI check on the potential employee.

 This guide covers essential pre-employment checks that must be carried out for both UK and foreign nationals.
 It also provides links to more detailed guidance elsewhere on this site about pre-employment checking services and the data protection requirements you must comply with.

 AccessNI Helpline0300 200 7888